proycon/colibri-core/doc/src/index.rst

 	$ git clone http://github.com/proycon/colibri-core.git

-You need to compile the software, if you want FoLiA support you will need to first to install the following dependency:
+You need to compile the software, if you want FoLiA support you will need to first to install the following dependency.
+By default FoLiA support is disabled.

  * **libfolia**; obtainable from `the FoLiA website <http://proycon.github.com/folia>`_,  follow the instructions included with libfolia to install it.